 All participating teachers are provided a supplementary teacher booklet based on the Alabama Course of Study that meets the state’s requirements for Arts and Humanities in the curriculum, as well as the College and Career Readiness Standards.
 The booklet assists teachers and prepares students for their theatre experience.

-In appreciation and honor Alabama Dance Theatre performs a full FREE performance each Season for all active and retired Military and First Responder Personnel and their families.
+In appreciation and honor Alabama Dance Theatre performs a full FREE performance each Season for all active duty and veteran Military, First Responders, Healthcare providers, and Educators along with their families.

 A pre-performance party is held to host Military and First Responder VIP’s and our Sponsors, and to say “Thank You” for our military and first responders’ commitment to our community and our country.